webfactory/secret-spreader-config-template/README.md

-# github-secret-spreader-template
+# Configuration Repository Template for `secret-spreader`

-Template repository for setting up GitHub Actions Secrets Management with webfactory/gibhub-secret-spreader.
+Template repository for setting up GitHub Actions Secrets Management with [webfactory/secret-spreader](https://github.com/webfactory/secret-spreader).

 Create your own, personal, *private* fork of this repo with the "Use this template" button above.